All Episodes

 What is this subway sandwich business?

-Uh the menu at Club Gitmo used to be far greater fair.
+The menu at Club Gitmo used to be far greater fair.

 Nothing wrong with subway sandwiches.

-I'm not don't I'm not don't putting down subway sandwiches.
+I'm not putting down subway sandwiches.

-I guess this this detainee nevertheless lit up uh and as soon as he started munching his subway sandwich, started opening up.
+And as soon as he started munching his subway sandwich, started opening up.

 Next question from Blitzer.

-Some of the critics would suggest that this was a dog and pony show for an important legislator like you who had come by to visit that is simply not the real world at Club Gitmo.
+Some of the critics would suggest that this was a dog and pony show for an important legislator like you who had come by to visit.

 You know, that's possible, Wolf, but I don't believe it happened.

-Now there could be tougher interrogations, I'm sure there are.
+I'm sure there are.

-But I think under most circumstances what I heard was reassuring because the chief interrogator told me they followed the Geneva Conventions.
+But I think under most circumstances, what I heard was reassuring because the chief interrogator told me they followed the Geneva Conventions.

-They were saying that Geneva Conventions didn't apply, and there'd be a new definition of torture.
+They were saying that Geneva Conventions didn't apply and there'd be a new definition of torture.

-That wasn't fair to the interrogators or the troops, and I'm glad that that era is behind us.
+That wasn't fair to the interrogators or the troops.

 Well, let's go back, shall we?

-If I read this to you and didn't tell you that it was an FBI agent describing what Americans had done to prisoners in their control, you would most certainly believe this must have happened by Nazis, Soviets in their gulags, or some mad regime, Paul Potter others that had no concern for human beings.
+If I read this to you and didn't tell you that it was an FBI agent describing what Americans had done to prisoners in their control, you would most certainly believe this must have happened by Nazis, Soviets in their gulags, or some mad regime, Paul Potter, others, that had no concern for human beings.

 Sadly, that's not the case.

-This was the action of Americans in treatment of our their old prisoners.
+This was the action of Americans in treatment of their own prisoners.

-Yeah, and of course all hill broke loose and he had to apologize without apologizing.
+Yeah, and of course, all Hill broke loose and he had to apologize without apologizing.

-Then he finally had to apologize when the apology that wasn't an apology was recognized as not being an apology, so he had a he had to give it up.
+Then he finally had to apologize when the apology that wasn't an apology was recognized as not being an apology.

 That's just a year ago.